Wisconsin State College of Milwaukee: History

 An illustration of the State Normal School, from the 1885 edition of the Wisconsin Blue Book.

-Wisconsin State Normal School at Milwaukee opened for classes in 1885 in a specially constructed building on the corner of 18th and Wells streets, with six teachers and 46 students.
-At the beginning, it was a normal school: a teacher preparation school for Milwaukee's soaring population at that time.
-After the turn of the 20th century, the school introduced several new areas of study including liberal arts and music education.
+Wisconsin State Normal School in Milwaukee, Wisconsin opened September 14, 1885.
+The school opened with six teachers and 46 students.
+Its principal was S. Anna Gordon.
+It was housed in a specially constructed building on the corner of 18th and Wells Streets, provided by the city at the cost of $53,000.
+In 1892, a addition was added to the building, doubling the school's capacity.

+The Normal School's student enrollment continued to grow.
+In 1905 and 1907, the Wisconsin State Legislature made appropriations that enabled the school to purchase twelve acres of land and construct a larger, modern building.
 In 1909, the school moved to the new Kenwood campus, on which had been erected a single building which would later be named Mitchell Hall.
 The north wing opened three years later.

-The original building is now used as the Milwaukee Rescue Mission.
-After moving to the new site, the school also began to offer even wider curriculum including agriculture, home economics, commerce, journalism, pre-medical and pre-law.
+Wisconsin State Normal School absorbed the Milwaukee School of Fine and Applied Arts, previously operated by the Milwaukee Arts Students' League, and the Wisconsin School of Fine and Applied Arts in 1911.
+The school began to offer a wider curriculum and non-teacher options, including agriculture, home economics, commerce, journalism, pre-medical and pre-law.
 The broadened curriculum proved to be popular and accounted for over one-third of the enrollment.
-Wisconsin State Normal School continued to grow after absorbing the Milwaukee School of Art and, in 1913, the school of music.

-The broadened curriculum, however, was attacked by the Carnegie Endowment for the Advancement of Teachers, arguing that normal schools should not stray from their role as trainers of teachers.
-In 1922, the State Normal School Regents voted to discontinue college courses in an effort to refocus on the instruction of teachers.
-The Wisconsin State Normal School then began to offer education-related four year degrees.
-In 1927, the Wisconsin State Normal School changed its name to the Wisconsin State Teachers' College-Milwaukee, popularly known as "Milwaukee State."
+However, the new curriculum was attacked by the Carnegie Endowment for the Advancement of Teachers, arguing that normal schools should not stray from their role as trainers of teachers.
+In 1923, the State Normal School Regents voted to discontinue college courses in an effort to refocus on the instruction of teachers.
+Reversing that decision, the State Normal School Regents authorized the school to offer education-related four-year degrees in early 1927.
+This officially made the normal school and college.

+In 1927, the Wisconsin State Normal School changed its name to the Wisconsin State Teachers' College-Milwaukee.
 Known for its innovative and experimental programs in teacher education, the Wisconsin State Teacher's College was a national prominence at that time and was considered one of the top teacher training colleges in the nation by the 1940s.

-In 1951, when the Legislature empowered all state colleges to offer liberal arts programs, Wisconsin State Teachers College-Milwaukee changed its name to Wisconsin State College of Milwaukee, which merged with the University of Wisconsin-Extension's Milwaukee branch five years later to form the present day University of Wisconsin-Milwaukee.
+In 1951, when the Wisconsin State Legislature empowered all state colleges to offer liberal arts programs, Wisconsin State Teachers College-Milwaukee changed its name to Wisconsin State College of Milwaukee.
+The college opened a new library and laboratory.
+It also added a campus elementary school.

+In 1955, the legislature voted to merge Wisconsin State Teachers College-Milwaukee with the University of Wisconsin–Extension's Milwaukee branch.
+The merger took place 1956, forming the University of Wisconsin-Milwaukee.